howerj/dbcc/readme.md

 A flat CSV file can be generated, which is easier to import into Excel.

+### BSM (beSTORM Module) Generation

+An XML based file that can be imported into Beyond Security's beSTORM and used to test CAN BUS infrastructure.

 ## Operation

 Consult the [manual page][] for more information about the precise operation of the